-- 1. Swords: - a.
-Check that they meet the minimum diameter (1.25 inch [31.8mm]).
-A 1.25 inch (31.8mm) marshaling gauge will speed this up enormously. - b.
-Check that the ends are taped and that there are no exposed cuts in the rattan. - c.
-Check the quillions or basket hilts for sharp edges, broken or missing rivets, or other signs that they are coming apart. - d.
+- d.
 Check the wrist strap or other means of keeping the sword from flying away. - 2.
 Thrusting Tips: Check that they have the minimum cross section.
 Push on the end to verify the required amount of resilient give.
 Check that it the tip is constructed in such a manner that it cannot be forced more than .5 inch (12.7 mm) into a legal faceguard. - 3.
 Mass Weapons: Check the padding for give.
-Check the wrist strap (single-handed mass weapons only).
+Check the wrist strap (singlehanded mass weapons only, if required).
 Consider the total mass of the weapon. - 4.
 Pole Weapons: Check the thrusting tip, if any.
 Check the padding for give.
 Consider the total mass of the weapon.
 Check that the weapon meets the relevant length restrictions.

-- D. Sample Combat Archery Inspection - 1.
-Bow/Crossbow - a.
-Ensure that the string is not showing excessive wear. - b.
+D. Sample Combat Archery Inspection

+- 1. Bow/Crossbow - a.
+Ensure that the strong is not showing excessive wear. - b.
 Measure the power of the bow with a calibrated scale to ensure it is within appropriate specs. - c.
 Check the bow itself for cracks or gouges, as well as for significant limb twist that could make the string leave the tips. - 2.
 Crossbow Only - a.
-Check that the lock mechanism releases smoothly under simulated pressure. - b.
+Heck the lock mechanism releases smoothly under simulated pressure. - b.
 Check that the lock mechanism is solid and will not accidentally fire. - c.
 Ensure the stock has no failures between the bow and lock. - 3.
 Ammunition - a.
-Based upon the type of ammunition, measure all dimensions for conformance - b.
-Grab both head and tail and pull with moderate force while slightly twisting.
-If either end moves laterally it fails. - c.
-If the ammunition is with made with foam, check that the tip is constructed in such a manner that it cannot be forced more than .5 inch (12.7 mm) into a legal faceguard. - d.
-Check the shaft for signs of cracking or other failure.
-Check that it is properly labeled and taped. - e.
-Remember that ammunition cannot be more than 10% yellow as yellow is reserved for siege ammunition.
+Based upon the type of ammunition, measure all dimensions for conformance. - b.
+With two fingers and a thumb, grab both head and tail and pull with moderate force while slightly twisting.
+If either end moves laterally, it fails. - c.
+If the ammunition is made with foam, check that the tip is constructed in such a manner that it cannot be forced more than .5 inch (12.7 mm) into a legal faceguard. - d.
+If the blunt is commercially manufactured, ensure it is in good repair. - e.
+Check the shaft and APD (if applicable) for signs of cracking or other failure.
+If a marshal can place a fingernail in a defect, then it fails. - f.
+Check that it is properly labeled and taped.